heytulsiprasad/code-and-words/constants/About.md

 ### [Picturesque.css](https://github.com/heytulsiprasad/picturesque.css)

-A tool for giving your images a picture perfect look on your website, by just using CSS filters.
+A tool for giving your images a picture perfect look on your website with just using CSS filters, and exporting the code, too.

 ### [Foodies](https://github.com/heytulsiprasad/foodies)